flakio/infrastructure/README.md

 Managing configuration

 ## Management
-After provisioning a new ACS cluster wiht the mesos orchestrator, we can connect with ssh client with port forwarding setup and agent forwarding.
+After provisioning a new Mesos cluster using the ACS mesos orchestrator option, we can connect with ssh client with port forwarding setup and agent forwarding.

 `ssh {user}@{dnslabel}mgmt.westus.cloudapp.azure.com -A -p 2200 -L 8080:localhost:8080 -L 5050:master.mesos:5050 -L 4400:localhost:4400`